 This contamination presented a risk to human health and the environment due to its close proximity to public recreational areas and the Tauranga Harbour.
-The site also adjoins a historic reserve and was widely used by the public as an access point to the Ōmokoroa Peninsula and as a walkway alongside the Harbour.
+The site also adjoins a historic reserve and was widely used by the public as a walkway alongside the Harbour.

-Regional Council managed the investigation, delineation and remediation planning for the project to successfully clean up this contaminated site and provide a healthy, well-utilised and attractive public space for generations to come.
+Regional Council managed the investigation and remediation to successfully clean up this contaminated site and provide a healthy, well-utilised and attractive public space for generations to come.

-The project took several years of planning and negotiation with landowners and other stakeholders before finally going ahead.
+Planning for this project, and negotiation with landowners and other stakeholders, took place over several years before finally going ahead.

 The project was completed within a very narrow ‘weather window’ and all works were undertaken on time and under budget.

-The contractors that carried out the work included Fulton Hogan Limited (environmental controls, earthworks including transportation of the soil to landfill, and site restoration), and Golder Associates (environmental data collection and validation reporting).
+The contractors that carried out the work included Fulton Hogan Limited (environmental controls, earthworks and site restoration), and Golder Associates (environmental data collection and validation reporting).